FoxHelms/makeDO/research.md

 * Typwritten Poem generator web app.
 * Fomo: an app that takes your zip code and shows you dog parks and trails and nearby opportunities to touch grass
 * Tell Me: a web app where you log in and select your mood and it tells you how many people near you (or in the world) are also feeling that way
+* space invaders game that uses pics of ur friends as characters